KACH, Mologne, CPD supports “Quitters”

 • If you need medication, get it and use it correctly.

-• Be prepared for relapse and/or difficult situations—most relapse occur in the first three months.
-You primary care provider is ready to assist you beyond the first or if you relapse.
+• Be prepared for relapse and/or difficult situations—most relapses occur in the first three months.
+Your primary care provider is ready to assist you beyond the first or if you relapse.

 The professional staffs of KACH, Mologne and CPD are ready to improve the health and wellness of the military members, the military community and all of our beneficiaries.